GioCura/Frontend-Mentor-Projects/Junior/Coding-Bootcamp-Testimonials-Slider/README.md

 # Frontend Mentor - Coding bootcamp testimonials slider solution

 This is a solution to the [Coding bootcamp testimonials slider challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents